DevLUp-Inc/Website-Content/events.md

 ## Upcoming major events

-### Game Dev Club Club Jam
+### Game Dev Club Club Jam Jam

 > August 6 to August 9, 2026

-Game Dev Club Club is a newly founded collective of game dev clubs from over 70 universities, which also include DevLUp's own branches.
+Game Dev Club Club is a newly founded collective of game dev clubs from over 70 universities, including DevLUp's own branches!
+GDCC will be hosting a game jam early August.

-In other words, Game Dev Club Club is a club, for game dev clubs.
+_Also, yes the name.
+It's a club for game dev clubs._

 Website: https://gamedevclubclub.com/